WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 By using enterprise certificates, We can sign apps using enterprise credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate which can be easily bypassed by using this method.

-We have made our own app called Portal and it contains everything you'll ever need for sideloading, and additionally has all links to ESign, Feather, GBox and Scarlet inside the app itself!
+We have made our own app called Portal and it contains everything you'll ever need for sideloading, and additionally has direct downloads to ESign, Feather, GBox and Scarlet inside the app itself!

 ## Unsupported Methods

-We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that limit.

-They will also not have the required information on how to use Portal and are not accurate.
+We don't support other guides that use services such as NextDNS as those have limits, and apps will revoke if you pass that query limit.
+They will not teach you on how to use Portal, are not accurate and don't have all needed information.

-The madNS Config Profile itself does use NextDNS and is transparent as we could make it.
-It is run for by donators and will keep running for as long as possible.
+The madNS Config Profile uses NextDNS and is paid for by donators.

-## Before we start

-- This might not work for you if you've been using other enterprise sideloaders!

-- This should work for all iOS and iPadOS devices on latest iOS versions, won't work for iOS 15 and below.

-- This will work as long as you read and do all of the steps properly!

 ## Privacy